tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 | Wallet                 | No             | Yes       | Yes    | No           |
 | Token Wallet           | Yes            | No        | Yes    | Yes          |

-#### Consensus Nodes and Consensus Clients
+#### Communication Nodes and Communication Clients

-To simplify the description of the Tari communication network, the different entities with similar behaviour were grouped into two groups: Consensus Nodes and Consensus Clients.
+To simplify the description of the Tari communication network, the different entities with similar behaviour were grouped into two groups: Communication Nodes and Communication Clients.
-Validator Nodes and Base Nodes are Consensus Nodes (CN).
+Validator Nodes and Base Nodes are Communication Nodes (CN).
-Wallets and Token Wallets are Consensus Clients (CC).
+Wallets and Token Wallets are Communication Clients (CC).
 CNs form the core communication infrastructure of the Tari communication network and are responsible for maintaining the Tari communication network by receiving, forwarding and distributing joining requests, discovery requests, data messages and routing information.
 CCs are different from CNs in that they do not maintain the network and they are not responsible for propagating any joining requests, discovery requests, data messages and routing information.
 They do make use of the network to submit their own joining requests and perform discovery request of other specific CNs and CCs when they need to communicate with them.